A tincture is a traditional medicinal solution made from an extract of an active herbal medicine and ethyl alcohol.

 How is Marijuana Tincture made?

-Crafting a marijuana tincture can be achieved through two distinct processes – the hot or cold approach.
+Crafting a Flower Child Oil Tincture can be achieved through two distinct processes – the hot or cold approach.
 The classic way of extraction is known as the cold method.
 A high-proof alcohol is placed in a jar and the cannabis is sealed inside it.
 Shaking this concoction daily for several weeks will lead to cannabinoids being absorbed by the alcohol, after which sieving out and discarding of marijuana takes place.

 The hot method, otherwise known as the “green dragon” approach, is a process of using alcohol to absorb cannabinoids alike with other extraction methods.
 The advantage this technique holds over others is that it requires heat – often on a stovetop – which reduces total time from weeks to only several hours.
 Whilst some are hesitant due to potential risks such as ruining the drug or fire hazard when heating alcohol, many still consider it worth trying because of its speed and thus rising popularity.

 How is Marijuana Tincture used?

 Marijuana Tincture is usually administered orally through a medicine dropper or spray pump.
 The typical dosage ranges from 2-3 drops to 1-2 sprays, with the intoxication period lasting between 2 and 4 hours, depending on the strength of the solution.
 For added ease of consumption, you can mix this remedy into other liquids or add it to food.